If using as a main course, don't be too light on the nuts, as these are the only high protein ingredients....

 - Smoked Widgeon & Chard Soup By: caregrow

-- Hugh's mushrooms, spinach and blue cheese By: Hugh's 3 Good Things
+- Hugh's mushrooms, spinach and blue cheese By: Hugh's Three Good Things

-- Potato, swede, egg By: Hugh's 3 Good Things
+- Hugh's lamb, potatoes and mushrooms By: Hugh's Three Good Things

 - Spinach & thyme pasties By: River Cottage Veg Every Day!